CEO Message & Bio

 Leadership Greater Chicago (LGC) is the region’s premier convener, connector, and mobilizer of bold leaders to effect transformative civic impact across Greater Chicago.

 Since 1983, we are proud to have developed nearly 1,100 individuals who have demonstrated leadership in their careers through our Signature Fellows Program.
 This intensive 10-month program provides the foundation for a lifelong commitment to civic engagement.

-LGC is the only organization in the region that dares to bring together high-performing individuals of many races and ethnicities from the private, nonprofit, and public sectors to tackle the area’s most pressing issues.
+LGC is the only organization in the region that dares to bring together high-performing individuals of diverse backgrounds from the private, nonprofit, and public sectors to tackle the area’s most pressing issues.
 This proven formula has generated decades of rich conversation, created lifelong relationships, and developed thought leaders, that combined have shaped the civic landscape of our region.
 This can only be achieved when all three sectors are at the table.

 These leaders tackle issues that seem insurmountable – economic development, education, our city’s fiscal crisis and criminal justice – all in an effort to create positive change.